Variational phylogenetic inference with products over bipartitions

 \section{Results}

-Tables \ref{tbl:MLL} and \ref{tbl:ELBO} show the estimated marginal log-likelihoods (MLLs) and ELBOs for our variational inference experiments after 12 hours of compute time.
-The stepping-stone algorithm is not a variational method, so it has no entry in Table \ref{tbl:ELBO}.
-The marginal log-likelihoods in Table~\ref{tbl:MLL} are reported by the gap between the MLL of the gold standard (BEAST/stepping stone run) and the method's MLL (the difference between the MLLs).
-So, methods with smaller gaps are closer to the gold standard, and the method with the highest MLL is bolded.
+Tables \ref{tbl:MLL} and \ref{tbl:ELBO} show the estimated MLLs and ELBOs for our variational inference experiments after 12 hours of compute time.
+Results for VBPI with $K=20$ (VBPI20) are in Appendix \ref{app:MLL_ELBO}.
+The stepping-stone algorithm is not a variational method, and so it has no entry in Table \ref{tbl:ELBO}.

+The MLLs in Table~\ref{tbl:MLL} are reported by the gap between the MLL of the gold standard (BEAST/stepping stone run) and the method's MLL (the difference between the MLLs).
+Methods with smaller gaps are therefore closer to the gold standard, and the method with the highest MLL is bolded.
 Note that some VI methods surpass the gold standard, likely due to Monte Carlo error.

-VBPI tends to slightly outperform our \model methods in terms of MLL, but all methods are comparable in terms ELBO (with our methods outperforming VBPI on approximately half of the datasets).
-This is likely because VBPI directly targets the multi-sample ELBO for optimization, which produces mode-covering behaviour.
+VBPI tends to slightly outperform our \model methods in terms of MLL, but all methods are comparable in terms ELBO (with our methods outperforming VBPI on exactly half of the datasets).
+This is likely because VBPI targets a multi-sample ELBO for optimization, which produces mode-covering behaviour.
 In contrast, our \model methods target the single-sample ELBO.

-Figures \ref{fig:DS1} and \ref{fig:DS14} show the trace of estimated log-likelihood vs iteration number for all VI methods on DS1 (Figure~\ref{fig:DS1}) and on the COVID-19 dataset (Figure~\ref{fig:DS14}).
-See Appendix B for results on DS2-11.
-These figures also display empirical distributions of tree metrics for each VI method's learned variational distribution in addition to the BEAST gold standard run (plotted with matplotlib's \emph{kde} function with default parameters, \citealt{Hunter:2007}).
-We removed 2 of the 1,000 trees sampled from VBPI20 for the COVID-19 experiment because they had extremely low log-likelihood ($<-$90,000), resulting in flat densities.
+Figure \ref{fig:DS1AND14} shows the trace of estimated log-likelihood versus iteration number for all VI methods on DS1 and on the COVID-19 dataset.
+See Appendix \ref{app:MLL_ELBO} for results on DS2-11.
+These figures also display empirical distributions of tree metrics for each VI method's learned variational distribution in addition to the BEAST gold standard run (plotted with matplotlib's \emph{kde} function with default parameters; \citeauthor{Hunter2007}~\citeyear{Hunter2007}).
+We removed 2 of the 1,000 trees sampled from VBPI20 for the COVID-19 experiment because they had extremely low log-likelihoods ($<-$90,000), resulting in flat densities.